Taiwan under Japanese rule: Social policy

+Language

+Japan implemented a series of de-Sinicization campaigns beginning in 1895.
+As a part of these campaigns, it required people on Taiwan to speak Japanese.
+In 1937, Japanese colonial authorities banned all dialects of Chinese and all aboriginal Taiwan languages.
+Authorities also banned newspapers written in Chinese and implemented a campaign to "sweep away non-Japanese speakers."

 "Three Vices"

 The "Three Vices" (三大陋習, Santai rōshū) considered by the Office of the Governor-General to be archaic and unhealthy were the use of opium, foot binding, and the wearing of queues.
+The Japanese colonial authorities forced Chinese men to shave their queues.

 In 1921, the Taiwanese People's Party accused colonial authorities before the League of Nations of being complicit in the addiction of over 40,000 people, while making a profit off opium sales.
-To avoid controversy, the Colonial Government issued the New Taiwan Opium Edict on December 28, and related details of the new policy on January 8 of the following year.
+To avoid controversy, the Colonial Government issued the New Taiwan Opium Edict on 28 December, and related details of the new policy on 8 January of the following year.
 Under the new laws, the number of opium permits issued was decreased, a rehabilitation clinic was opened in Taihoku, and a concerted anti-drug campaign launched.
 Despite the directive, the government remained involved with the opium trade until June 1945.